shybovycha/shybovycha.github.io/_posts/2017-04-09-gantt-chart-with-d3.md

 ---
 layout: post
 title: Gantt chart with D3.js
-date: '2017-04-09T11:44:24+02:00'
+date: '2017-04-09T11:04:24+02:00'
 ---

-At work I've had a task to implement a Gantt chart diagram to show dependencies and order of some... let's say, milestones.
+At work, I've had a task to implement a Gantt chart diagram to show dependencies and order of some... let's say, milestones.
 Given this feature is in a very unstable beta in Google Charts, I thought to myself: *"Why don't I implement it on my own?"*.
 And tried to recall my D3 knowledge.